Requires an LP360 Drone license.

 Generating the lidar point cloud and orthophoto from the source data requires that the data be correctly positioned using the trajectory of the drone.
-This is a post-processed kinematic (PPK) solution accomplished using Applanix’ POSPac processing software to combine the GNSS observations, both base and in-air, with the angular and acceleration data recorded by the on-board inertial measurement unit (IMU) in the APX-15.
+This is a post-processed kinematic (PPK) solution accomplished using one of several GNSS post processing software engines fully integrated into LP360's Trajectory Processing wizard on the Sensor tab of the LP360 ribbon to combine the GNSS observations, both base and in-air, with the angular and acceleration data recorded by the onboard inertial measurement unit (IMU) in the position and orientation system.

 How to Create a Post-Processed Trajectory File